chanwit/ekz/docs/cmd/ekz_create_cluster.md

   # This command creates an EKS-D-compatible KIND cluster.
   ekz --provider=kind create cluster

-  # Create an EKS-D cluster and write KubeConfig to $HOME/.kube/config
+  # Create an EKS-D cluster and write KubeConfig to $PWD/kubeconfig
+  # If the file already exists, the new KubeConfig will be merged into it.
-  ekz create cluster -o $HOME/.kube/config
+  ekz create cluster -o kubeconfig

   # Create EKS-D cluster with a specific version of EKS-D
   ekz create --eksd-version=v1.18.9-eks-1-18-1 cluster